facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 ## Key Concepts

 React Native is great when you are starting a new mobile app from scratch.
-However, it also works well for adding a single view or user flow to existing applications.
-With a few steps, you can begin to integrate React Native to add new components to your existing app, or convert current components to React Native.
+However, it also works well for adding a single view or user flow to existing native applications.
+With a few steps, you can add new React Native based features, screens, views, etc.

 <block class="objc swift" />